 - The Mass Media, Public Health and the ongoing Health Care Debate

 - The Media and Civic Engagement: What is the University’s Role?

 - Sports and the Media

 - Privacy and Surveillance in the Digital Age

 - Policies and Media After Citizens United

 Major gifts are larger donations, often given for a designated purpose.
 We are pleased to meet with prospective donors to discuss major gifts that are tailored to their interests and circumstances.
-Contact our major gift officer, Jenny Howard, via email at firstname.lastname@example.org.
+Contact our major gift officer, Julia Sohn, via email at firstname.lastname@example.org.

 Endow a Named Visiting Scholars Program